List of Marvel Comics characters: B: Ellen Brandt

 Ellen Brandt is a supporting character in Marvel Comics.
 The character, created by Roy Thomas, Gerry Conway and Gray Morrow, first appeared in Savage Tales #1 (May 1971).
-She is the love interest of Man-Thing.
+She is the love interest of the Man-Thing.

 Brandt grew up in a loveless, emotionless household which she had hoped to escape.
-She later meets Ted Sallis and the two ran away so they can elope.
-The two visited a fortune teller for fun who informed that tragedy would befall them.
+She later meets Ted Sallis and the two ran away together so they could elope.
+The two visited a fortune teller for fun who informed them that tragedy would soon befall them.
 Sallis soon began working for S.H.I.E.L.D. and became lost in work, causing her to see Sallis as cold as her father.
-Brandt joined A.I.M. and plotted against her husband.
-When she revealed her true colors, she chased Sallis into a swamp where the latter uses an untested super-soldier formula, crashed into the swamp, and turned into Man-Thing.
-Brandt was frightened of her husband's appearance and abilities which burned half her face.
+Brandt then joined A.I.M. and plotted against her husband.
+When she revealed her true colors, she chased Sallis into a swamp where the latter used an untested recreation of the Super-Soldier Formula, crashed his car into the swamp, and turned into the Man-Thing.
+Brandt was frightened of her husband's new appearance and abilities, which burned off half of her face.